 When a merchant, the tech support company in this case, does not have funds to meet the refund, or perhaps has folded its tent, then the card processing company carries the loss.

 Chargebacks, for any reason whatsoever, are the single biggest reason why even highly legitimate businesses can have their merchant accounts terminated.
 When the chargeback ratio creeps above 1% of all card transactions, it waves red flags about that particular company’s business model.
+Having proper fraud protection and the correct integration for high risk payment gateway tech support businesses will help reduce losses.

 Tech Support Companies should Protect their Payment Gateways and Merchant Accounts